phaneendra73/json/README.md

-# Custom JSON Formatter
+# JSON Formatter

 ## Overview

-**Custom JSON Formatter** is a fast, ad-free, and user-friendly tool to format, beautify, and validate your JSON data.
+**This JSON Formatter** is a fast, ad-free, and user-friendly tool to format, beautify, and validate your JSON data.
 This tool uses **Ace Editor** for efficient JSON editing and displays results in real-time with syntax highlighting.

 ## Features